 Our anchorage in Cottonwood Canyon was my personal favorite.
 It was such a beautiful spot, we spent two nights there; I could have spent more.
-With so much to see, and not knowing what surprises lay ahead of us, we did eventually, but reluctantly, move on, but what a wonderful two days we had in this spectacular canyon.
+With so much to see, and not knowing what surprises lay ahead of us, we did eventually, but reluctantly, move on, but what a wonderful two days of solitude and peace we had in this spectacular canyon.

 I don’t know exactly what grabbed at my heartstrings while tucked into this isolated, natural harbor, but I felt like we had been transported to another world.
-To climb high up the rocky shore and look down at the tiny spec of our Ranger Tug, Kismet, anchored neatly below was breathtaking to say the least.
-We couldn’t have had better windless days or more ideal temperatures during our two-day stay in Cottonwood Canyon.
+To climb high up the rocky shore and look down at the tiny spec our Ranger Tug, Kismet, had become, anchored neatly below was breathtaking to say the least.
+We couldn’t have had better windless days, or more ideal temperatures, during our two-day stay in Cottonwood Canyon.

 By this time we’ve really got the beach anchoring procedure down pat.
 With the anchor dragged up on shore and two lines out, one to port, one to starboard, we were securely anchored to the sandy beach.

 A couple of things that surprised us during our stay in Lake Powell we discovered during our two-day stay in Cottonwood Canyon.
 Shortly into our first hike away from the boat, we discovered lots of big, baseball cap size, mounds of sun baked animal feces (above-left).
 This large area, littered with droppings every few feet or so, was just up the hill in front of our anchorage, 100 feet or less.
 I desperately tried to fire up the Internet, to no avail, I wanted to see what wild and dangerous animals might be lurking close to our secluded spot.
 Could it be a mountain lion, bobcat, elk, mule deer, sheep, fox, wolf or coyote?
 What ever it was, looking at the size of the stool, it had to be quite big.